The symbolic use of fireworks on the July 4th, New Years Eve, and other celebratory events is something Americans have always enjoyed.

-For example, in 2016 in Washington State there were 242 fireworks-related injuries.
-Many of the injuries are to children, while under adult supervision.
-In addition, there were 85 fireworks-related fires resulting in $265,000 in property loss.
+Every year there are dozens of fireworks-related injuries.
+Unfortunately, many of the injuries are to children, even while under adult supervision.
+In addition, there were many fireworks-related fires resulting in tens of thousands of dollars in property loss.

 If you do decide to host your own display on July 4th or any other time, be sure to know the laws in your area.
 Read below about fireworks laws in the Seattle-Tacoma metro area, as well as other municipalities and unincorporated areas in the Puget Sound region.